Oussama-KIASSI/Data-science-best-practices/python.md

     - Use `self` for instance methods' first argument.
     - Use `cls` for class methods' first argument.
 3. **Document Subclass Behavior**:
-    - If a class mostly inherits behavior from its superclass, document this in the docstring.
+    - Document this in the docstring if a class mostly inherits behavior from its superclass.

 ## Functional Programming